pokitto/pokitto.github.io/library/upygamereference.md

 2) The sprite layer i.e. everything that is drawn with Surface.Blit())
 3) The TAS UI tilemap layer.
 That is a tilemap that covers the whole screen.
 The tile size is 6x6 pixels.

+The TAS UI API is used for drawing text and UI controls on the TAS mode.
+TAS UI methods use always the color indices 1-3 for the UI elements.
 The following TAS UI class could be used to draw to the frontmost layer.

 ### Functions